1101101011/nixdotfiles/README.md

     cd nixdotfiles
 ```
 > [!NOTE]
-> If you still haven't generated your system configuration do the step 3, if you already have a system configuration, skip to step 4.
+> If you still haven't generated your system configuration do step 3, if you already have a system configuration, proceed to step 4.

 Step 3:
 ```bash